Mull Fiddle Week Logo

 Willow Weaving

-If you just fancy something a bit more chilled, we're excited to offer you the opportunity to learn the ancient craft of willow weaving with local craftswoman and workshop leader, Leen Skinner.
-This workshop will run for 2 - 3 hours, depending on the group size and is suitable for absolute beginners, where you can make your own willow creation to take home.
+If you just fancy something a bit more chilled, we're excited to once again offer you the opportunity to learn the ancient craft of willow weaving with local craftswoman and workshop leader, Leen Skinner.
+This workshop is a perfect introduction into willow weaving, and will run for 3 - 4 hours depending on the group size.

 Tobermory, Mull